enriquelara11/Bellabeat/README.md

 ## SHARE
 - All SQL Queries used are availble in [Bellabeat_sql](https://github.com/enriquelara11/Bellabeat/blob/main/Bellabeat_Analysis.sql)
-- A Presention made using Google Slides can be found in this [Link]
+- A Presention made using Google Slides can be found in this [Link](https://github.com/enriquelara11/Bellabeat/blob/main/Bellabeat%20Data%20Analysis%20Presentation.pdf)
-- Public Tableau Dashboard is available in this [Link]
+- Public Tableau Dashboard is Coming Soon!

 ## ACT